 Included in the price: All facilitation, education, guiding and translating between English and Polish.
 A pre-webinar with a Q & A, a suggested reading list, and a suggested packing list.

 Not included in the price, transports, food, or accommodation.
-Accommodation is booked directly from ?
 The cottages have fully functional kitchens, and each room sleeps between 3-4 people.

 Facilitators, guides, and translators: